Alice52/lainsun-java/java/se/inner class/Innerclass.md

        // common inner class will have reference of outer class. final InnerClassTest this$0;

-       // constructor will accept a outer class paramter public InnerClassTest$InnerClassA(InnerClassTest);
+       // constructor will accept a outer class parameter public InnerClassTest$InnerClassA(InnerClassTest);
            Code:
            0: aload_0